genglinxiao/ESDMonitoringPOC/README.md

     For Moq, you need "dotnet add package Moq --version 4.20.70".
 5. Then you can change the .sln file to refer to the new .csproj files.

-That's basically it.
-No code change is needed.
+That's basically it. ~~ No code change is needed. ~~ Now the project can be built under dotnet 8.

+In order for it to work with the current project, I've made the following changes to the code: